-Best Agents to use in Valorant: Every character ranked | Dexerto.com
+Best Valorant Agents to use on patch 1.12: Every character ranked - Dexerto

 Granted, Viper’s Pit is incredibly useful in a post-plant scenario.
 But if your enemy is a quicker draw than you, the chemical cloud is almost useless other than it causing your enemies to glow when they’re inside.

-Step outside of the cloud and your reserve will rapidly dwindle, which forces you to stay within a specific vicinity from when you activated Ultimate.
-Given how little Viper can offer her team, she doesn’t quite cut the mustard compared with other characters.
+Step outside of the cloud and your reserve will dwindle, which forces you to stay within a specific vicinity from when you activated Ultimate.
+While things have gotten better for Viper recently, she doesn’t quite cut the mustard when compared with other characters.

 So there you have it, each of Valorant’s Agents ranked from best to worst.
-With the tactical shooter still in its beta stage, don’t be surprised to see this list swapped and changed to reflect the changes Riot implement as each character is tweaked over time.
+Since Riot are keen on introducing changes to Valorant in a bid to balance the roster, don’t be surprised to see this list swapped and changed to reflect that.

 Of course, each Agent offers their own distinct benefit and drawback on the battlefield.
-The choice of which character you use should revolve more around compiling the most well-rounded squad possible, as Valorant heavily relies on teamwork in order to overcome your opposite number.
+The choice of which character you use should revolve more around compiling the most well-rounded squad possible, as Valorant heavily relies on teamwork in order to overcome your opposition.